Mysterious Girl (film): Production

 Uday Kiran debuted with the Hinglish film Mysterious Girl, which was produced on a low budget.
 The film remained unreleased since it had trouble finding buyers.
 The film began production after the successful film Hyderabad Blues and the entire cast was from Hyderabad.
 Mysterious Girl was shot in an episodic format.
 In 2002, the producers of the film wanted to release the film after Uday Kiran became famous, but Uday Kiran prevented the film from being released by intervening with the Indian Producers Council.
 Kiran was not paid for acting in the film.

+Soundtrack

+The Telugu version featured music by Vandemataram Srinivas.
+All of the lyrics are written by Chandrabose, except where noted.
+One song "Pillo Pillo" was inspired by "Aata Kaavala" from Annayya (2000).